Links

 Lab-measured panels used to calibrate captured data in post processing

-The panels have the following reflectance curves, data download here:
+The T3 diffuse reference targets have the following reflectance curves, data download here:

 Looking at the reflectance graph you can see that the values are wavelength (x-axis) versus reflectance percent (y-axis).
 When we capture an image of the calibration target we then create a relationship between pixel value and reflectance percent, within the spectrum that each of the camera's sensor bands are sensitive to.

-This means that with every image you capture with our cameras, you can use a photo of the Reflectance Calibration Ground Target Package (V2) to calibrate the images for reflectance.
-Once calibrated each pixel in the further calibrated images equals a percent reflectance.
+This means that with every image you capture with our cameras, you can use a photo of our reflectance targets, such as the T3-R50 to calibrate the images for reflectance.
+Once calibrated each pixel in the image is equal to reflectance.

 If you output the calibrated images in MCC as the typical JPG or TIFF then the reflectance percent is calculated by dividing the pixel value by the bit depth of the image format.
 So for JPG divide by 255, and for TIFF divide by 65,535.
 You can also choose the PERCENT format output in MCC, and then each pixel will range from a percent value of 0.0 to 1.0 (0% to 100% reflectance).
-Just keep in mind that some image applications cannot accept the percent (floating point) images.
+Just keep in mind that some image applications cannot accept the percent (floating point) images, and they are large in size storage wise.

 Here is a download link to the working files below.
 You can try them in MCC yourself.